SAP-samples/teched2025-XP260/exercises/ex0/README.md

 Check the role collections assigned to the platform user representation:
 - Select the user.
-- In the right frame, check if the role collection Subaccount_Administrator is assigned.
+- In the right frame, check if the role collection 'Subaccount Administrator' is assigned.

 Check the role collections assigned to the business user representation:
 - Select the user.
-- In the right frame, check if the role collections Business_Application_Studio_Administrator, Business_Application_Studio_Developer, Business_Application_Studio_Extension_Deployer, and Launchpad_Admin are assigned.
+- In the right frame, check if the role collections 'Business_Application_Studio_Administrator', 'Business_Application_Studio_Developer', 'Business_Application_Studio_Extension_Deployer', and 'Launchpad_Admin' are assigned.

 You will make use of some test users to test the application you are working on.
 - bob.support@company.com (Support user)
 - alice.support@company.com (Support user)
 - david.admin@company.com (Admin user)

-Check User Role Collections in the SAP BTP cockpit for Bob, Alice, and David.
+Check the user role collections in the SAP BTP cockpit for Bob, Alice, and David:

 Select a user.
-In the right frame, check the role collections assigned.
+In the right frame, check the role collections assigned:
-- Check if bob.support and alice.support are assigned to the role collection 'Incident Management Support'.
+- Check if bob.support@company.com and alice.support@company.com are assigned to the role collection 'Incident Management Support'.
-- Check if david.admin is assigned to the role collection 'Incident Management Admin'.
+- Check if david.admin@company.com is assigned to the role collection 'Incident Management Admin'.

 ## Review the development environment

 As we are using Cloud Foundry, check under Cloud Foundry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org membership.

-Under Cloud Foundry > Spaces, verify the existience of your Space called xp260-0XX.
+Under Cloud Foundry > Spaces, verify the existence of your space called 'xp260-0XX'.

 ## Launch SAP Business Application Studio